-Some of the training methods are different and some of the uniforms are different, but it’s still “boot camp”.
-In some ways, it’s harder now than it was in 1978, when I went though Marine Corps basic training.
-Some other marines from back then will probably disagree.
+Some training methods are different and some uniforms are different, but it’s still “boot camp”.
+In some ways, it’s harder now than it was in 1978, when I went through Marine Corps basic training.
+Some other Marines from back then will probably disagree.

 Back then, training took place at MCRD San Diego and Camp Pendleton, California.
 We went through infantry training and qualified with our rifles at Camp Pendleton and everything else was at MCRD.

 In 1978, they issued two pairs of black leather combat boots to each recruit.
 One pair was for training and one pair was for inspections and drill evaluations.

 We practiced close order drill seven days a week.
 We ran in boots, not athletic shoes, and we ran almost as often as we practiced drill.
 Someone got smart later on and fixed that.
 I suffered from Achilles tendinitis for several days because of those boots.

 The inspection boots had to be polished until they were shiny.
 Thankfully, the combat boots of today don’t have to be shined at all.
 The days of “spit shining” leather boots and shoes are long gone.

 The only “courses” that existed when I went through boot camp in 1978 were the obstacle and combat infiltration courses.
 They built the confidence course later.
 I went through it with my unit in 1979 or 1980 while I was stationed there.
 For me and the people in my unit, it was a lot of fun.
 We only had one Marine fall off the “slide for life” and into the water below.
 It was hilarious.